surrsurus/crass/README.md

 // Doesn't have to have the .crass extension, however, as long as the file is in this format
 // This is a comment

-// Here is an example id alias
-#id-alias = id1 id2 id3

-// And an example class alias
+// Example class alias
 .class-alias = class1 class2 class3
 ```

-By giving this file to crass, it will compare it to your HTML files and replace instances of `class="class-alias"` and `id="id-alias"` with the expansion to become `class="class1 class2 class3"` and `id="id1 id2 id3"` respectively.
+By giving this file to crass, it will compare it to your HTML files and replace instances of `class="class-alias"` with the expansion to become `class="class1 class2 class3"`.

 #### Example Website with Aliases